GiladShoham/seven-boom/README.md

 If you want to use the default value for an arg which is not the last one you can just pass undefined and the default will be used.

 There is special case for the timeThrown and guid defaults.
-If you specify them as an args without falsy default (null, undefined etc), it will create a default default uses those functions:
+If you specify them as an args with a falsy default (null, undefined etc), it will create a default default uses those functions:
 ```js
 function _defaultTimeThrown() {
   return (new Date()).toISOString();